All Article

 In Waterfall and other predictive methodologies, fixed cost baselines shine due to their compatibility with stable, linear projects.
 Here, the cost baseline is set early, reflecting a detailed budget tied to a well-defined scope and timeline.
 For example, in a construction project, costs for materials, labor, and phases are locked in, creating a reliable cost baseline that doesn’t shift unless formally revised.
 This rigidity ensures stakeholders know exactly what to expect financially, making fixed cost baselines ideal for projects where predictability trumps flexibility and budget overruns are not an option.

-How Traditional Projects Use Cost Baselines for Budget Control
+2. Cost Baselines as a Tool for Budget Control

 Traditional projects leverage cost baselines as a powerful tool for budget control, enforcing financial discipline throughout the project lifecycle.
 By comparing actual expenditures against the cost baseline, managers can quickly spot variances—say, if equipment costs exceed projections - and take corrective action.
 This ongoing monitoring ensures expenses stay within the approved budget, safeguarding profitability and stakeholder trust.
 In a software rollout with set phases, for instance, the cost baseline tracks spending per stage, ensuring funds are allocated efficiently.
 It’s this precision that makes cost baselines indispensable for traditional budget management.